mukoe2020/CODSOFT/README.md

 # codsoft

-this a repo fpr my CODSORT internship  l have used python in all my programs
+this a repo for my CODSOFT internship  l have used python in all my programs

 1 - l have contact book program in command line interface  the user is able to :
   - add contact with a name,phone number ,email address and also option to add address